LF-digitala-kanaler/LFDS/content/components/web/data-visualization/donut-chart.md

       When to use different graphs you find [here](/patterns/general-patterns/graphs-and-when-to-use-them#type-of-graph).

       ## Please consider

-      * Grouping slices together in one bigger slice

       * Donut charts are not the best choice if you want readers to compare the size of shares with similar sizes